publisha/shakespeareplay/readme.md

 ![docs](images/2017/01/choose_docsfolder.png)

 - Your web page for the play will be live!
+- When you have finished and are ready then post the URL of your page to the moodle assignment location.

 **Please note: **this will be demonstrated in class and there will be a screencast available